London's $24 billion Crossrail finally opens | Business

 - United Kingdom

+London Mayor Sadiq Khan and Transport for London Commissioner Andy Byford traveled on the first westbound service that departed Paddington at 06:33 am (0533 GMT), accompanied by hundreds of rail enthusiasts and a few commuters.
+"We should be incredibly proud of this fantastic new line, it is 22nd-century fit," Khan told reporters.
+"It's spacious, silent, comfortable; this is the game-changer we need."

 Construction started more than 12 years ago on Europe's biggest infrastructure project at the time.
 In 2010, the project was budgeted at 14.8 billion pounds and was set to open in December 2018.
-Delayed by issues with safety testing and signalling systems, even before the onset of the pandemic, Crossrail will open three and a half years late and more than 4 billion pounds over budget for a total cost of 18.8 billion pounds ($23.6 billion).
+Delayed by issues with safety testing and signaling systems, even before the onset of the pandemic, Crossrail has opened three and a half years late and more than 4 billion pounds over budget for a total cost of 18.8 billion pounds ($23.6 billion).

-TfL Commissioner Andy Byford said the opening day was set to be a truly historic moment for the capital and the country.
-"We look forward to showcasing a simply stunning addition to our network," he said earlier this month.
+Passengers will be able to interchange with London's Tube - the world's oldest underground passenger railway - and the line is on the famous London Underground map.
+But its scale dwarfs the Underground, with Class 345 trains that are more than one and a half times longer than a Tube train and able to carry 1,500 passengers.

+Colin Kelso, an 18-year-old railfan, traveled down from Glasgow to travel on the debut service.
+"I've never been able to explain why I'm in love with trains, but I guess it's just this new multi-million-pound investment has been created, and to say I was the first person on it," he said.
+"It's such an achievement."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)